 Frontpoint cameras don’t require professional installation.
 This is a big win for you, as it not only saves you money on initial installation, but it also allows you to move the cameras anytime without racking up more expenses.

-Use the Frontpoint app to sync the camera with your wireless router.
+- Use the Frontpoint app to sync the home security camera with your wireless router.

 The cameras come with mounting accessories, so you only need a screwdriver (possibly a power drill) to attach the camera to a surface using the included screws.

-To use security cameras in a Frontpoint home security system, you need to pay for the company's most expensive monitoring plan: the Ultimate Plan (please read this in a deep movie preview announcer’s voice).
+To use security cameras in a Frontpoint home security system, you need to pay for the company's professional monitoring.

 Frontpoint's pro monitoring costs between $24.99 and $34.99 a month, depending on how much you choose to pay out-of-pocket for equipment.
 Unlike Vivint, Frontpoint's professional monitoring fees don't increase as you add more cameras, making it the more affordable option for multiple cameras.

 Frontpoint's security camera plan is also much more affordable than ADT's camera plan, which starts at $58.99 per month.

-Although Frontpoint competes well against professionally-installed systems like Vivint and ADT, it's twice as expensive as SimpliSafe and five times as expensive as Ring Alarm—its biggest DIY competitors.
+Although Frontpoint competes well against professionally-installed systems like Vivint and ADT, it's monitoring used to be twice as expensive as SimpliSafe and five times as expensive as Ring Alarm—its biggest DIY competitors.
 We're glad to see Frontpoint finding ways to make pro monitoring more affordable for customers.

 Frontpoint created an Amazon Alexa skill that allows you to control your security system with Alexa voice commands.
 Unfortunately, this doesn't offer much functionality for security cameras.